nathanvda/on_the_spot/README.markdown

 # on_the_spot

-On-the-spot is a Rails3 compliant unobtrusive javascript in-place-editing plugin, using jEditable.
+On-the-spot is a Rails3 compliant unobtrusive javascript in-place-editing plugin, using jEditable, and depends on jQuery.

 ## Installation